microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 | FP16 baseline + FMHA + NhwcConv + GroupNorm + BiasSplitGelu           | 2.2                            | 4,910                       | 12.5                           | 9,646                       |
 | FP16 baseline + FMHA + NhwcConv + GroupNorm + BiasSplitGelu + BiasAdd | 2.2                            | 4,910                       | 12.5                           | 9,778                       |

 The entries marked with `*` produce suspicious output images.
 The might be numerical stability or correctness issue for the pipeline.
-The perference number is for reference only.
+The performance number is for reference only.

 ## Scripts: